mjaschen/collmex/README.md

 | `Invoice`                  | `customer_firm`               | `customer_company`           |
 | `CustomerOrder`            | `delivery_firm`               | `delivery_company`           |
 | `Invoice`                  | `delivery_firm`               | `delivery_company`           |

-## Compatibility

-The Collmex PHP SDK requires PHP >= 7.3.
-If you're still using an ancient PHP version, you can install older versions of the Collmex PHP SDK:

-- for PHP 7.2 compatibility: use the 1.x tags (`composer require mjaschen/collmex:^1.0`); this version will receive security updates until version 3.0 is released.
-- for PHP 7.0 compatibility: use the 0.12.x tags (`composer require mjaschen/collmex:^0.12`); this version won't receive any updates.
-- for PHP 5.6 compatibility: use the 0.11.x tags (`composer require mjaschen/collmex:^0.11`); this version won't receive any updates.

-New features will only go into the main branch and won't be backported.

 ## Usage/Examples